Taliban deny claims girls will be banned from school -- but don't say when they'll be allowed in – KION546

 But speaking to CNN on Saturday, Taliban spokesman Zabiullah Mujahid said women will be allowed to study.

-Mujahid said the Taliban was working on creating a secure transport system for girls in grades six to 12.
+Mujahid told CNN the Taliban was working on creating a secure transportation system for girls in grades six to 12.

 “There are certain rules during their class time that must be obeyed that they could be safe and sound,” he said.

-“We do have girls in universities continuing their education both in private and government-funded universities, but from grade 6 to 12 we are currently trying to provide chance for them to carry on,” he said.

 Mujahid pointed out that women were being allowed to continue to study in other age groups.
-“We do have girls in universities continuing their education both in private and government-funded universities, but from grade 6 to 12 we are currently trying to provide chance for them to carry on, and it’s in processing,” he said.
+“We do have girls in universities continuing their education both in private and government-funded universities, but from grade 6 to 12 we are currently trying to provide a chance for them to carry on, and that’s in progress,” he said.

 One Afghan girl who was hoping to go back to school told CNN the Taliban announcement on Friday came as a shock, especially since the group had previously allowed girls to go to primary schools.